cloudmesh-community/book/chapters/in/assignments.md

 **Linux Foundation Project Summary** Go to the Web Page of the Linux Foundation, pick a projects (the TAs may randomly assign it for you).
 For the project write within one week a 1-page summary using our Paper format.
-We recommend that you use sharelatex.
+We recommend that you use overleaf.
 Please use
 \<iuusername\>\@iu.edu as login.

 The link for the project is located at